sankhedekar/Wi-Fi_Xfer/README.md

-# Wi-Fi-Transfer (Currently under development)
+# Wi-Fi Xfer (Currently under development)

-Transfer files between PC's on same network using Python.
+Transfer files between different devices (PC/Laptop and Android) on same network using Python.

+Server file can only be run on windows laptop while respective client files can be run on respective devices(windows or android).

+# To transfer files between PC's/Laptops on the same network.
+First run server_WifiXfer.py file and then client_windows.py Get the Host IP address from the server_WifiXfer.py and enter it on client_windows.py and click on connect.
+Select the file which you want to transfer on server_WifiXfer.py Multiple files can be selected.

+# To transfer files between PC/Laptop and Android on the same network.
+Python simulator is required to run the client_android.py file on Android.
+I have used "QPython3 - Python3 for Android" of "QPythonLab" from Google Play Store to run the program on Android but you can use any other simulators.
+Check if your internal storage has "Download" folder, if not then create a new one or else it will give an error while executing the program on Android.
-First run server.py file and then client.py
+First run server_WifiXfer.py file and then client_android.py.

-Get the Host IP from the server.py and enter it on client.py and click on connect.
+Get the Host IP address from the server.py and enter it on client_android.py and click on connect.

-Select the file which you want to transfer on server.py Multiple files can be selected.
+Select the file which you want to transfer on server_WifiXfer.py Multiple files can be selected.